orbeon/orbeon-forms-doc/form-runner/component/currency.md

 * `digits-after-decimal`: digits to show after the decimal point (by default 2)
 * `decimal-separator`: single character to use as decimal separator
 * `grouping-separator`: single character to use as thousands separator separator (can be blank)
+* `round-when-formatting`: when formatting the number for display, whether to round the value to `digits-after-decimal` if there are more digits after the decimal point or not.
+The default is `false`.
+    * SINCE Orbeon Forms 4.11
+    * Rounding uses the [half to even](https://en.wikipedia.org/wiki/Rounding#Round_half_to_even) method.
+* `round-when-storing`: when storing the number entered by the user, whether to round the value to `digits-after-decimal` if there are more digits after the decimal point or not.
+The default is `false`.
+    * SINCE Orbeon Forms 4.11
+    * Rounding uses the [half to even](https://en.wikipedia.org/wiki/Rounding#Round_half_to_even) method.

 These are the default values of the properties: